 Received an inquiry recently about how to detox.

 What do you know about getting off of OxyContin?—the length of time it takes, how safe it is, and what could the consequences be of going off too quickly.
 Do you have any idea?

 Yes, I have some idea.
 Thanks so much for asking.

 Using Suboxone or another drug as a detox tool doesn’t necessarily mean we’ll be “substituting one drug for another.”
-I mean, in a sense we are, but only for a short period, and strictly under a doctor’s guidance.
+I mean, in a sense we are, but only for a short period, and under a doctor’s guidance.
 This can mean all the difference between addiction and recovery. … When I was detoxing with Suboxone, I did not write the taper schedule, my doctor did.
 I had to visit him every week, and later every other week; I paid him $80 a crack, aside from what I paid the pharmacy for the weekly prescriptions, and it was worth every penny to get free.
-I keep the receipts for my detox doctor’s visits in my night-table drawer.
+I keep the receipts for my detox doctor’s visits in the drawer of my nightstand.
 The equivalent of my parents burning their mortgage (which they did, literally).

 Read Dr. Scanlan’s interview about Suboxone: it has a long half-life, which means it doesn’t create as much of a buzz as the short-acting drugs like oxycodone.
 As long as you keep tapering, and you have a doctor willing to help you keep the taper short, you can get free with Suboxone.

 How safe is it?—Opiate detox is not life-threatening.
 In contrast to alcohol withdrawal and detox from benzodiazepines (Valium, Xanax, etc.), both of which can cause life-threatening seizures if done too quickly, detox from short-acting opiates can be done safely at home.
 A “cold-turkey” detox happens in two phases: